avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 ![IPE Screenshot](assets/ipe.png "IPE Screenshot")

-## Cloud Account Setup
+### 4. Cloud Account Setup
 **NOTE: If you have already created an IoTConnect Account, or were provided an account as part of a training or workshop, skip this section.**

 If you need to create an account, a free 2-month subscription is available.
 Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

-## IoTConnect Device Template Setup
+### 5. IoTConnect Device Template Setup
+**NOTE: If you are following this guida as part of a training or workshop, a template may already be created for this device and you my skip this section.**

 A Device Template with Self Signed authentication type will need to be imported.
 * Download the premade [Device Template with Self-Signed Auth](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotc-azurertos-sdk/samples/wfi32iot/templates/device/wfi32ss_device_template.JSON).
 * Import the template into your IoTConnect instance.
 (A guide on [Importing a Device Template](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/import_device_template.md) is available or for more information on [Template Management](https://docs.iotconnect.io/iotconnect/user-manuals/devices/template-management/), please see the [IoTConnect Documentation](https://iotconnect.io) website.)

-## Obtaining the Device Certificate Fingerprint
+### 6. Obtaining the Device Certificate Fingerprint
 This section outlines how to set up the device for IoTConnect Self Signed Certificate authentication type.
 Steps for other authentication types are out of scope for this guide and are available in the main README.md.